Participating in clinical trial during COVID-19

-If an outpatient or patient in the Acute Cancer Care Center is admitted to the hospital, their visitor may stay with them during hospital visitation hours only or if the patient meets criteria to have a visitor stay overnight with them.
+If an outpatient or patient in the Acute Cancer Care Center is admitted to the hospital, their caregiver may accompany them when they are admitted to the hospital at any time of day.
 Visitors of hospital patients must pass entry screening and check-in at entry.
 See more details below.

 Visitors of hospital patients

-All inpatient visitors will receive a white wristband with the entry date on the band.
+All inpatient visitors will receive a wristband with the entry date on the band.
 No visitor is permitted on the inpatient units without a wristband.
-Inpatient visitors are asked to stay in patient rooms whenever possible.
-Once an inpatient visitor leaves the institution for the day, visitation is complete.
-The visitor can return the next day during visitation hours.

 Tips for inpatient visitor parking: